12 For Life

 Research shows that not graduating high school significantly limits employment options.
 According to the U.S. Bureau of Labor Statistics, those who drop out face an unemployment rate nearly 5 percent high than those with high school diplomas.
 They make an average of about $8,000 a year less, as well.
 The U.S. Census Bureau puts those gaps at closer to $10,000 and reports that nearly a third of dropouts live in poverty.

 For a variety of reasons, a significant number of students doing poorly in school see dropping out as their only choice.
-Hoping to cut that number, Southwire and the Carroll County School System are working together on 12 for Life, an innovative program that places at-risk students in real jobs at Southwire, allowing them to earn wages while earning credit toward a diploma.
+Hoping to cut that number, Southwire and the Carroll County School System in Georgia and the Florence City Schools in Alabama are working together on 12 for Life, an innovative program that places at-risk students in real jobs at Southwire, allowing them to earn wages while earning credit toward a diploma.

 12 for Life seeks to instill in students the belief that if they complete a full 12 years of education, they will have better lives.
 By combining traditional classroom instruction with jobs inside a real manufacturing plant, this unique partnership gives students the best of both worlds.
 They work regular hours; earn actual wages; and learn valuable skills they will need after they graduate.
 Most importantly, they stay in school.